 During this current term as CUS President, I was able to work with my team and other Haskayne Student Clubs (HSC) to create amazing opportunities and events for the Haskayne undergraduate student body which enhanced their student experience and institute a sense of Haskayne pride.

 As a strong advocate for student life, I would like to continue my focus on increasing Haskayne student body engagement and strengthening the Haskayne community.
 I plan on achieving this through:

-- Working with Haskayne Student Clubs:
+- Maintaining Strong Relationships with Haskayne Student Clubs:

 As the umbrella club for all HSC, having a strong sense of the HSC community is an integral component of being the CUS President and overall strengthening the Haskayne community.
 This past year, I have been able to foster positive relationships amongst other HSC and developed a sense of understanding with regards to the HSC processes.
 For the upcoming year, I will continue to develop these relationships and provide on-going support towards other HSC events and to advocate for all members.
 I will provide opportunities for inter-club collaboration to create Haskayne events that are inclusive and accessible to all Haskayne students for a chance to network, connect, and celebrate together.

 - Providing Opportunities and Support for First-Year and Second-Year Students:

 A major component in the CUS mission is to “foster future business leaders” in the Haskayne student body.
 Continuing to create events which empower first-year and second-year students is important in achieving this mission.
 I will be continuing the promotion of programs and events such as case competitions, professional development workshops, and other HSC initiatives which are geared towards first-year and second-year cohorts.
 This will provide students with the necessary experience which will develop their soft and technical skills, fostering a sense of confidence and enabling them to be successful in their future undergraduate or career endeavours.

 - Continuing Partnerships with Corporate Calgary and Haskayne Centres: